10.2—Terms of Appointment and Termination

 - the fellow is no longer enrolled in the Graduate School

-- the fellow is registered for fewer than 12 hours of graduate credit in a semester (or fewer than six hours in summer session) or fewer than three graduate credits if the fellow is a post-candidacy doctoral student
+- the fellow is registered for fewer than 12 hours of graduate credit in a semester (or fewer than six hours in summer term) or fewer than three graduate credits if the fellow is a post-candidacy doctoral student

 - the fellow fails to maintain reasonable progress toward meeting graduate degree requirements or fails to maintain good standing